🌽 Earth Church | Phase 2 | Pavilion

 Oyster dinner from Cameron Parish fisherfolk

-Communal meals and evening ceremonies
+Communal meals and evening gatherings